openwebwork/webwork3/t/db/README.md

 # README for the testing db

 This directory contains numerous tests for the database interactions.

-To run all of the tests, enter `perl run_all_tests.pl`.
+To run the tests, `cd` to the top level of the webwork3 directory.

-This does the following

-1. If the file `sample_db.sqlite` does not exist, then the database is rebuilt with the script `build_db.pl`.
-This loads all of the data from the `sample_data` directory into a sqlite database.

-2. Each of the test files (with suffix `.t`) is run.
+1. Run  `cp conf/ww3-dev.dist.yml conf/ww3-dev.yml`.
+This makes a copy of a configuration file that the testing uses.
+You can look in that file and make any desired changes.

+2. Run `perl t/db/build_db.pl`.
+This runs a script which restores the database and fills the database with data from the `t/db/sample_data` directory.

+3. `prove -r t` which runs all tests in the `t` directory.

-## Alternative
+### Alternative

-You can also run an individual test script such as `perl 002_users.t`.
+You can also run an individual test script such as `prove -v t/db/003_users.t`.
-This is what is usually done when working on a certain perl module.
+This produces a verbose (`-v`) version of the tests and lists the output of each test.

 ### Note

-If you get an error, either delete the `sample_db.sqlite` file or run `perl build_db.pl` to see if the database and data are out of sync.
+If you get an error, try rerunning steps 2 and 3 above.
+This rebuids the database and reruns all of the tests.

 ### To do

 1. Adding new tests to individual files to ensure coverage.
 2. Add new test files for new database functionality.
-3. switch to a mysql or mariadb database, instead of a sqlite